AnshumanPatek/AnshumanPatek/README.md

 - 📫 Reach me at 👉 **AnshumanPatek369@gmail.com**
 - 👯 I’m looking to collaborate on **open-source projects**
 - **Exploring the endless possibilities of code and creativity.💻**
-- ⚒️I'm Currently learning React ⚒️
+- ⚒️I'm Currently learning DevOps ⚒️
 - 🖐️🖐️Happy to work with Backend Project 🏁
 <h3 align="left">Connect with me:</h3>
 <p align="left">